Skip to content

 Point out EVERYDAY miracles (God's constant power)

 God's power isn't only in dramatic miracles.
-(1) Creation: 'Sunset, stars, ocean—God's power on display EVERY day,' (2) Bodies: 'Your body healing cut, heart beating, lungs breathing—God designed that!
-Miracle!,' (3) Provision: 'Food, home, family—God provides.
-That's His power taking care of you,' (4) Answered prayer: 'Remember when we prayed for [X] and God provided?
-That's miracle!,' (5) Shift focus: Not just 'Why doesn't God do MORE miracles?' but 'Look at miracles He's ALREADY doing!'
+(1) Creation: 'Sunset, stars, ocean, God's power on display EVERY day,' (2) Bodies: 'Your body healing a cut, heart beating, lungs breathing, God designed that!
+A miracle!,' (3) Provision: 'Food, home, family, God provides.
+That's His power taking care of you,' (4) Answered prayer: 'Remember when we prayed for something and God provided?
+That's a miracle!,' (5) Shift focus: Not just 'Why doesn't God do MORE miracles?' but 'Look at the miracles He's ALREADY doing!'
 Cultivate gratitude for constant evidence of His power.

 Teach God's PURPOSES for miracles (John 9:3)

 Miracles serve God's plan, not our comfort.
-(1) John 9:3: Man born blind—not punishment, but 'so God's works might be displayed.'
-God had PURPOSE, (2) Miracles point to Jesus: Jesus' miracles proved He was Messiah (John 20:30-31), (3) God's glory: 'God doesn't do miracles just to make us comfortable.
+(1) John 9:3: The man born blind was not being punished, but healed 'so God's works might be displayed.'
+God had a PURPOSE, (2) Miracles point to Jesus: Jesus' miracles proved He was the Messiah (John 20:30-31), (3) God's glory: 'God doesn't do miracles just to make us comfortable.
 He does them to show His POWER and draw people to Himself,' (4) Not selfish: 'We don't demand miracles for our convenience.
-We ask, then trust God's bigger plan,' (5) Teach: 'When God DOES do miracle—give Him glory!
-When He doesn't—trust His purposes are BETTER than ours.'
+We ask, then trust God's bigger plan,' (5) Teach: 'When God DOES do a miracle, give Him glory!
+When He doesn't, trust His purposes are BETTER than ours.'
 God-centered, not self-centered.

-It's okay to be sad when God doesn't do miracle.
-(1) Jesus wept: Even knowing He'd raise Lazarus, Jesus CRIED at death.
-Grief is okay, (2) Psalms: Full of lament—'Why, God?'
-Honest emotion isn't lack of faith, (3) When they're disappointed: 'It's okay to be sad.
+It's okay to be sad when God doesn't do a miracle.
+(1) Jesus wept: Even knowing He'd raise Lazarus, Jesus CRIED at the death.
+Grief is okay, (2) Psalms: Full of lament, 'Why, God?'
+Honest emotion isn't a lack of faith, (3) When they're disappointed: 'It's okay to be sad.
 Tell God how you feel.
 He can handle your honesty,' (4) But: 'After lament, return to TRUST.
-God is still good, still powerful, still loving—even when we don't understand,' (5) Model: 'I'm sad God didn't heal Grandma.
+God is still good, still powerful, still loving, even when we don't understand,' (5) Model: 'I'm sad God didn't heal Grandma.
 I wish He had.
 But I TRUST He's good and has reasons I don't see.'
-Grief + faith together.
+Grief and faith together.

 "But he said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'
 Therefore I will boast all the more gladly about my weaknesses, so that Christ's power may rest on me."